-In a large-scale hydrodynamic testing facility at Deltares (the Delta Basin), different microwave and optical methods were investigated to determine the most effective ways to spot plastic waste.
+In a large-scale hydrodynamic testing facility at Deltares (the Atlantic Basin), different microwave and optical methods were investigated to determine the most effective ways to spot plastic waste.

 Collecting data with satellites